Pandemic closes St. Mark's

 Paint the outside

-We already have over £16,500 in the 'kitty' towards the current phase of the work (Target: £20k) and plans are in hand for the new kitchen.
+We already have over £500 in the 'kitty' towards the £10,000 for a new kitchen.
 Please help if you can.
 There is still a long way to go and we need all the help we can get in order to create a building we can all be proud of.

 The church has a Just Giving page.
 Please support this essential work which benefits so many of Marske's community groups.

 Sign up to our Easy Fund Raising scheme.
 When you purchase from any of 4400 online retailers and services, they will donate a small percentage of the value of your 'basket' to St. Mark's PCC.
 It costs you nothing!
-Sign up to our 'Silent Army of Fundraisers as you go Christmas shopping.
+Sign up to our 'Silent Army of Fundraisers as you as you shop online.

 If you prefer to make a BACS transfer, please email the church treasurer for our bank details.